myDevicesIoT/Cayenne-Agent/README.rst

 Pin and Bus I/O
 ---------------
 Current support for pin and bus I/O is based on the Linux filesystem drivers used on the Raspberry Pi.
-To support a different board you may need to update the following, depending on what functionality the board has:
+To support a different board you may need to update the agent code for the following items, depending on what functionality the board has:

 Native GPIO Pins
   Native GPIO pin support is provided in ``myDevices.devices.digital.gpio.py``.
 This uses the Linux file system drivers under ``/sys/class/gpio`` for reading and writing to GPIO pins.
 It also uses the ``/dev/gpiomem`` memory map to determine pin modes.
 If your board is a Linux based board that supports the same filesystem drivers at the same location you may be able to use this code as-is.
 Otherwise you may need to modify the filesystem driver location or replace the drivers with a some other method or library for reading and writing GPIO values.
 If your board doesn't support the ``/dev/gpiomem`` memory mapped file you may be able to get the same pin mode info from ``/dev/mem`` or perhaps another GPIO library.
 Or just fallback to using the filesystem drivers and only get basic pin modes.